-SQL Injections and Cross-site Scripting (XSS) are two best-known types of vulnerabilities in websites.
+SQL injections and cross-site scripting (XSS) are the two best-known types of vulnerabilities in websites.
 They have been around for a long time, more than 20 years.
 However, they are still present in the code of many websites and web applications.
-The 2020 Acunetix Web Application Vulnerability Report shows that SQL Injections are still present in 8% of sites and Cross-site Scripting is still present in 25% sites.
+The 2021 Acunetix Web Application Vulnerability Report shows that SQL injections are still present in 7% of sites and cross-site scripting is still present in 25% of sites.
 There is a big chance that your website has one of those vulnerabilities.

 Such vulnerabilities are common even for very big web companies like Google.
-For example, independent researchers recently used Acunetix to find an XSS vulnerability in Google and a major IT security provider, Sophos, was found to have an SQL Injection recently.
+For example, independent researchers used Acunetix to find an XSS vulnerability in Google and a major IT security provider, Sophos, was found to have an SQL injection.

-SQL Injections and XSS vulnerabilities are very serious and may have very serious consequences.
-SQL Injections may let the attacker access your database, and even your web hosting operating system.
-Cross-site Scripting lets cybercriminals attack and impersonate your users.
+SQL injections and XSS vulnerabilities are very serious and may have very serious consequences.
+SQL injection attacks may let the attacker access your database, and even your web hosting operating system.
+Cross-site scripting lets cybercriminals attack and impersonate your users.